Places to visit in Chittoor District Tourist Places

 A region of ancient historical place associated with the Vijayanagar Kingdom, it was developed by the Pallavas and later by the Cholas.
 There are many interesting monuments worth visiting in this area.

-Kanipakkam is about 11km from Chittoor.
+Kanipakkam is about 11km from Chittoor City.
 Ancient shrine of Vinayaka of Chola times with excellent architecture attracts large crowds of devotees. a fare lasting for about a week is celebrated during Ganesha festival.

 Madanapalle is about 45km from Chittoor District and 140km from Tirupati.
 It was at this place that Annie Besant started her activities of Theosophy movement choosing Jiddu Krishnamurthy, as a young boy.
 A memorial building exists even to this day indicating the inauguration of the Theosophical movement in the country.
 Known as Arogyavaram a famous sanatorium has come into existence on the outskirts of the town for the rehabilitation of T.B.patients.

 Nagalapuram is about 144km Chittoor District and 50km from Tirupati.
 The Vedanarayana Swamy temple built by Krishnadeva Raya and his mother Nagamba is a popular place of worship.
 Every year in march, this town stirs into festive activity for the Surya Puja when the rays of the Sun fall on the deity's feet, navel and forehead at different times of the day.